 It is straightforward to create objects of a generic type.
 Any parameters must match the bounds specified.
-Although one might expect to create an array of a generic type, the early access release of generics forbids it.
+Although you might expect to create an array of a generic type, this is only possible with the wildcard type parameter.
 It is also possible to create a method that works on generic types.
 This section describes these usage scenarios.